FREE CONSULTATION

 15.1 Content Image Best Practices

-• Featured image: must be 1200×675 for Google Discover eligibility
+• Featured images need to be 1200×675 to be eligible for Google Discover

 15.2 Image Surrounding Text